-The relationship of drama addiction to major health issues such as chronic fatigue, autoimmune disease, joint and muscle pains, and other conditions
+the somatic effects of drama addiction, including chronic fatigue, autoimmune disease, joint and muscle pains, and other conditions

 Get recommended reads, deals, and more from Hachette